zakandaiev/php-admin-engine/README.md

 ## Server environment requirements
 * PHP 7.4+
-  * extenstion: fileinfo, mbstring, pdo, pdo_mysql, timezonedb
+  * extenstion: fileinfo, mbstring, pdo, pdo_mysql, tzinfo, timezonedb
 * MySQL 5.6+ or MariaDB 10.3+

 ## Installation
-1. Download/clone this repository to your web server
+1. Download this repository in .zip and extract to your web server
 2. Install dependencies with `composer upgrade` command
 3. Open the site and fill out the installation form
-4. Create your own modules & enjoy ;)
+4. Use as is or create your own modules & enjoy ;)

 ## Roadmap
 * create an api module: